manandearth/redux-todo/README.md

 - Add todo list
 - DONE - rename lists
 - TODO - rename todos
-- WIP - remove list
+- DONE - remove list
 - TODO - drag todos to re-order
+- TODO - a list frame grows on the y axis when todos are added
-- TODO - css pad lists to make sense in page
+- DONE - css pad lists to make sense in page
-- TODD - drag lists to reposition
+- DONE - drag lists to reposition

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).